You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [20:59]

 And we can just let ourself go completely.
 Isn't that wonderful?
 Just let yourself go completely.
 Let go of everything.
 So the strongest discipline also implies the most freedom.
 That's why Zen practice is usually associated with discipline.
-It doesn't mean, you know, to be...
-Discipline sometimes is associated with meanness, but we don't imply meanness in discipline.
-If we want a strong spirit, and if we want to let ourself be completely free,
+It doesn't mean, you know, to be mean.
+Discipline sometimes is associated with meanness, but we don't imply meanness in discipline. if we want a strong spirit, and if we want to let ourself be completely free, we have to have a strong containment, a strong structure to contain it.

-we have to have a strong containment, a strong structure to contain it.
-So, dana is perfectly expressed in zazen.
-The most basic expression of dana is zazen.
-Complete giving, completely giving up, giving over, giving to.
+So, Dana, you know, is perfectly expressed in zazen.
+Most basic expression of dana is zazen.
+Complete giving.
+Completely giving up, giving over, giving to.
 There are other forms of dana.
-All the other forms of dana take their spirit from basic, this basic dana.
-Giving, dana is also described as giving material things and giving teaching and so forth.
+All the other forms of dana take their spirit from this basic dana.
+Donna is also described as giving material things and giving teaching and so forth.
+Don't withhold anything.
+That's dana.
+Don't withhold.
+If somebody wants something, give it to them.
+So giving of material things is very important.

+Sometimes we feel reluctant to get things.
+If we give a gift, sometimes we have to decide, well, shall I give the thing that I want or shall I give something that I'm not so attached to?
 If you give something that you feel good about, something that you want, you usually feel better about it in the end.
 You feel that you've given something.
-But the thing about giving of material things is, you know, in the Diamond Sutra it says, there is no When you give a gift, there's no giver, no one who is being given to, and no gift.
-Just give and forget, you know.
-If we want to understand Dana, we should see how we feel about our gifts.
-Do we feel reluctant after we've done something or do we feel that we want some reward?
+But the thing about giving of material things is, you know, in the Diamond Sutra, it says there is no When you give a gift, there's no giver, no one who is being given to, and no gift.
+Just give and forget.

+If we want to understand Donna, we should see how we feel about our gifts.
+Do we feel reluctant after we've done something?
+Or do we feel that we want some reward?
 One of our problems with giving is that we feel that we want something back.
 You know, I gave something and now I want something back.
-But to expect something back is not really Dana.
-If we give, something will come back.
+But to expect something back is not really Donna.
+But If we give, something will come back.
 But if you expect something back, nothing will come back.
-This is like the law of Dana.
+This is like the law of Donna.
 If you expect something back, nothing will come.
-Even if something comes, it's not Dana.
-So just to give and forget, this is how we say we always will be supported.
-If you practice dharma, you will always be supported.
+Even if something comes, it's not Donna.

-It means that you give without any expectation, but because of karma, something comes back.
+So just to give and forget.
+This is how we say we always will be supported.
+If you practice Dharma, you will always be supported.
+It means that you give without any expectation.
+But because of karma, something comes back.
 So life is reciprocal.
 Our actions are reciprocal.
 If we do a good action, some reciprocal good comes back.
 And if we do a bad action, something reciprocal comes back.
 But we can't always judge what's good and bad.
-Sometimes we can't.
-And Liz made a, I said to her this morning, she had put a little shirt on Daniel, which I liked.
+Sometimes we can.
+Liz made a, I said to her this morning, she had put a little shirt on Daniel, which I liked.

 [27:37]

 I thought, oh, that's really a nice little shirt.
 I haven't seen that before.
 She said, well, I gave it to somebody.
 I made it and gave it to somebody for their baby a while back.
-And now their baby has outgrown it and she's given it back to me.
+And now the baby has outgrown it, and she's given it back to me.
 But there was no intention of that ever coming back.
 Just a little example.
-So if we know how to forget, give and forget, we can continue our life.
+So if we know how to forget, you know, give and forget, we can continue our life.
 Our life doesn't depend on getting something in return.
 If your life depends on getting something in return, then you're caught.
 You're always waiting for something.
 When we're waiting for something, we can't go ahead with our life.
 If we resent somebody, you know, we can't include them in our life.

 So dana, you know, is the ability to let go of resentment and let go of expectation.
 And if you're always ready, you know, if you have some difficulty with somebody, and even though you have a hard time, you may have some resentment or some jealousy or difficulty someplace, but if you're always ready to give up, then when that person changes or reforms a little bit, you immediately can respond to that.
 And without any hesitation, that person becomes your friend.
-So the more that we can cultivate shila, you know, the forms, pay attention to the form, the more freedom we actually have for our spirit.
+So the more that we can cultivate śīla, the forms, pay attention to the form, the more freedom we actually have for our spirit.

 [30:17]